keyreply/keyreply-ios/README.md

 ### Initialization

 KeyReplySDK uses a default client ID out of the box for demo purpose.
-Please obtain your own Client ID from KeyReply reprensentative directly.
+Please obtain your own Client ID from KeyReply representative directly.

 KeyReplySDK will not automatically load its content.
 It is neccessary to call `reload` function whenever you want to start using it.
 Normally it is done in `viewDidLoad` function, after all customizations options are provided.